KeisGSmit/5IngredientFoods/README.md

 - an issue with this is:
-    - if there is no login system (as stated above) all comments will just appear as paragraphs and will not satify the first time learning and lead to a bad UX.
+    - if there is no login system (as stated above) all comments will just appear as paragraphs and will not satisfy the first time learning and lead to a bad UX.
     - if there is a login system then further research will have to be done to be able to incorporate a voting system to rate the most helpful comments and to permanently show each comment to the correct url.